presilamercado/xprez-crm.api/README.md

 The Alembic environment pulls the database URL from `app.core.config.settings`, so ensure your `.env` is configured before running these commands.

+> **Note**
+> The initial migration enables the PostgreSQL `uuid-ossp` extension so that UUID primary keys can use the `uuid_generate_v4()` function.
+Make sure your database role is permitted to create extensions, or create it manually beforehand.
+> After updating to the UUID-based identifiers, run `alembic upgrade head` on existing databases to migrate integer IDs to UUIDs automatically.

 ## Tests

 Run the test suite with: